tkeskita/smoothMesh/README.md

 You can run smoothMesh without providing any parameter values, but the result may not be very good, depending on your initial mesh.
 It is suggested to adjust at least the `-centroidalIters`, `-relTol`, `-maxStepLength` and `-minEdgeLength` options according to your case.

-- Parallel run example: `mpirun -np 3 smoothMesh -centroidalIters 100 -relTol 0.05 -maxStepLength 0.01 -minEdgeLength 0.05 -parallel`
+- Parallel run example: `mpirun -np 3 smoothMesh -centroidalIters 100 -maxStepLength 0.01 -minEdgeLength 0.05 -parallel`

-- Serial run example: `smoothMesh -centroidalIters 100 -relTol 0.05 -maxStepLength 0.01 -minEdgeLength 0.05`
+- Serial run example: `smoothMesh -centroidalIters 100 -maxStepLength 0.01 -minEdgeLength 0.05`

 ## Test case